Top 10 Call Center software

 2019.
 Google launched Contact Center AI

-Google is making its Contact Center AI generally available for use.
-This cloud service is built with conversational AI engine Dialogflow to automate interactions with customers in call centers.
-Contact Center AI contains Virtual Agent to automatically respond to customer queries with voice or text or handoff the conversation to a person when a bot is unable to help a customer.
-Agent Assist uses natural language processing to augment customer service agent interactions with customers when a bot is unable to help a customer.
-Contact Center AI is designed to work with existing contact centers — not against them.
-Integrations with Avaya and Mitel are already available.
-CCAI is available in U.K. English, Australian English, as well as Spanish and Russian
+Google has announced the general availability of its Contact Center AI, a cloud service powered by the conversational AI engine Dialogflow.
+This service is designed to automate customer interactions within call centers.
+Contact Center AI includes a Virtual Agent feature that can respond to customer queries using voice or text, and it can also transfer the conversation to a human agent when the bot is unable to assist the customer.
+Additionally, Agent Assist utilizes natural language processing to enhance customer service agent interactions in cases where the bot is unable to provide assistance.
+Importantly, Contact Center AI is designed to complement existing contact centers rather than replace them.
+The service already integrates with Avaya and Mitel, and it offers support for U.K. English, Australian English, Spanish, and Russian languages.

 2018.
 Talkdesk nabs $100M for its smart call centers